sabrinahaniff/runway-conflict/README.md

 **The dashed lines** show where each entity will be in the next 20 seconds.
 When a dashed line from an aircraft and a dashed line from a vehicle point toward the same spot, that's a potential conflict.

-**The dashed circles** that appear on the runway mark the Closest Point of Approach (CPA) — where two entities will get closest to each other.
+**The dashed circles** that appear on the runway mark the Closest Point of Approach (CPA), where two entities will get closest to each other.
 The label shows distance in meters and how many seconds away.
-"21m · 8s" means two entities will pass within 21 meters of each other in 8 seconds — that's a crisis.
+"21m · 8s" means two entities will pass within 21 meters of each other in 8 seconds.

 ### The alert banner
 The colored bar at the top shows the worst situation right now: which aircraft and vehicle are the most dangerous pair, how close they'll get, and how much time there is.